ddev/ddev-contrib/docker-compose-snippets/public-available-project/Readme.md

 And yes, I know, maybe the server is now open like a barn door again...so please do not build this setup on productive.

+### Additional information for multiple projects

+The above example works for one project only.
+If you have more than one project you will get an error that your router service already exists.
+In that case I prefer to configure one little or dummy project with the router service from above.
+For all other projects you only set the ports to 8080 and 4433.
+As ddev-router and our own router are working on same volume, our router knows about all other projects, too.

+1. Configure one little or dummy project with additional router service
+2. Configure next project without router, but with port changes
+3. Configure further projects the same way
+4. You have to start your projects first, so that ddev-router can write configuration to docker volume.
+Now our router should know the new configuration.
+5. At last start your little dummy project with your own router service.
+Alternative you also can start your router service with docker directly `docker start router`